 Hepatitis C is a viral illness that, without treatment, can cause long-term damage to the liver.
 While this illness can affect both sexes, it may cause different symptoms and complications in females.

 Women can potentially pass the infection to a baby during childbirth.
-As a result, hepatitis C infections are especially important to detect in the female population.
+Because of this, hepatitis C infections are especially important to detect in women.

 Women with hepatitis C may also face different issues than men.
 This article will describe some of these key differences, as well as treatment options for women.